05 Jan Virtual Selling: How to Persuade Buyers Remotely (With Tim Pollard)

-Randy Schwantz and Tim Pollard, author of The Compelling Communicator, discuss virtual and effective communication during COVID.
+Randy Schwantz and Tim Pollard, author of The Compelling Communicator, discuss virtual selling for insurance agents.

 In this video they dive into things you should know, common mistakes, and how mastering a few communication tips can hugely impact your business and success.